PawanJS/crwn-clothing/README.md

 ## Usage

-1. The Forkify Recipe App allows users to search for recipes.
+1. Crwn-clothing allows user to shop for various apparels.

-2. Users can view the recipe along with the cook time and also increase or decrease the amount of servings they need.

-3. Bookmarked recipes are stored in local storage so no database was required for this application.

-_For more examples, please refer to the [Documentation](https://forkify-api.herokuapp.com/v2)_
+2. Users can create a account easily with one click sign-up from google.

+3. All the users cart items are stored and displayed again after refreshing.

 <!-- ROADMAP -->